Night blindness, or nyctalopia, is he inability to see well at night or in low lighting conditions like

 reversed by adding foods rich in vitamin A such as carrots, dairy, cantaloupes, butternut squash,

-5. Retinitis Pigmentosa- This is a hereditary condition that causes progressive night blindness.
+spinach, and eggs. - Retinitis Pigmentosa- This is a hereditary condition that causes progressive night blindness.
 The

 retina deteriorates which in return causes difficulty seeing at night.
 This disease also affects